SECURITIES PURCHASE AGREEMENT

 (e)The Company is not aware that any of its employees is obligated with respect to the Intellectual Property under any contract or other agreement, or subject to any judgment, decree or order of any court or administrative agency, that would materially interfere with the use of his or her efforts to promote the interests of the Company or that would conflict with the Company’s business as presently conducted.

-(g)To the Company’s knowledge, it is not, nor will it be, necessary to the business of the Company as presently conducted, and as proposed to be conducted, to use any inventions of any of its employees made prior to their employment by the Company.
+(g)It is not, nor will it be, necessary to the business of the Company as presently conducted, and as proposed to be conducted, to use any inventions of any of its employees made prior to their employment by the Company for which the Company does not own or possess, or will be able to obtain, sufficient legal rights to.

 (h)Schedule 4.09(h) includes a correct and complete list of all law firms that have issued Freedom to Operate Opinions to the Company as of the date hereof and the date of each such issuance.

-4.10Proprietary Information and Invention Assignment.
-Each current and former employee of the Company has executed a confidential information and invention assignment agreement materially similar to the form provided to the Purchasers.
+4.10.Proprietary Information and Invention Assignment.
+To the Knowledge of the Company, after commercially reasonable enquiry, each current and former employee of the Company has executed a confidential information and invention assignment agreement materially similar to the form provided to the Purchasers.
 No such employee has excluded works or inventions made prior to his or her employment with the Company from his or her assignment of inventions pursuant to such employee’s confidential information and invention assignment agreement.
 Each current and former consultant to the Company has entered into an agreement containing appropriate confidentiality and invention assignment provisions.
 To the knowledge of the Company, no officer, employee or consultant of the Company is in violation of such confidential information and invention assignment agreement or any prior employee contract or proprietary information agreement with any other corporation or third party.

-4.17Registration and Voting Rights.
+4.17.Registration and Voting Rights.
 Except as set forth in the Investor Rights Agreement and this Agreement, the Company is presently not under any obligation and has not granted any rights to register under the Securities Act any of its presently outstanding securities or any of its securities that may hereafter be issued.
-To the Company’s knowledge, except as contemplated in the Amended and Restated Voting Agreement dated as of December 19, 2019, no stockholder of the Company has entered into any agreements with respect to the voting of capital shares of the Company.
+To the Company’s Knowledge, except as contemplated in the Amended and Restated Voting Agreement dated as of December 19, 2019, no stockholder of the Company has entered into any agreements with respect to the voting of capital shares of the Company.
+Other than the Company’s Amended and Restated Right of First Refusal and Co-Sale Agreement and the right to repurchase of stock from its employees, consultants and other service providers pursuant to contractual rights of repurchase in connection with the cessation of services to the Company, the Company is not a party to any buy-sell agreements, option or right of first purchase agreements or other similar agreements of any kind with respect to sales of the Company’s securities.

 (b)The Company has entered into its standard form of employment agreement with each of its employees, a copy of which has been provided to the Purchasers.
 The Company has entered into its standard form of consulting agreement with each of its consultants, a copy of which has been provided to the Purchasers.
 The Company is not aware that any officer or key employee intends to terminate his employment with the Company.

-4.25Environmental and Safety Laws.
-To the Company’s knowledge, The Company is not in material violation of any applicable statute, law, or regulation relating to the environment or occupational health and safety, and, to the Company’s knowledge, no material expenditures are or will be required in order to comply with any such existing statute, law, or regulation.
+4.25.Environmental and Safety Laws.
+The Company is not in material violation of any applicable statute, law, or regulation relating to the environment or occupational health and safety, and, no material expenditures are or will be required in order to comply with any such existing statute, law, or regulation.

 5.01Reasonable Best Efforts.
 Each party shall use its reasonable best efforts to timely satisfy each of the conditions to be satisfied by it as provided in SECTION 6 of this Agreement.